Michael-Gurule/michael-gurule/README.md

 # Hi, I'm Michael Gurule

-**Data Scientist | Former Strategy Consultant | Production ML Engineer** Senior Data Scientist & Machine Learning Engineer | 8 years of experience at the intersection of Data Science and Business Strategy.
+**Data Scientist | Former Strategy Consultant | Production ML Engineer**
+8 years of experience at the intersection of Data Science and Business Strategy.

 ---
 ## About Me